 There are side effects of taking too much omega-3 fatty acids (from any source), including high blood sugar, low blood pressure, and diarrhea.

 After taking Omega XL, some users noticed gaining more weight after taking pills.
+Other side effects reported were headaches and abdominal pain.
 Others also mentioned that it did nothing to improve the mobility or health of their joints.

-However, the effect on pain relief seems to be a common answer in Omega XL reviews -- joint pains were reportedly reduced, albeit temporary.
+However, the effect on pain relief seems to be a common answer in a number of Omega XL reviews -- joint pains were reportedly reduced, albeit temporary.

 Furthermore, the steep price is a common pain point among users, and there’s no denying that the Omega XL supplement is on the expensive side when compared to other supplements out there.

 Where Can You Buy Omega XL

 Omega XL Cost